There are many reasons why I love Fall.

 So why all the fuss over a fruit?

-Well, because for many years, the apple has been an important part of this communities economy, but Applefest is what put La Crescent on the map!!!
+Well, because for many years, the apple has been an important part of this communities economy.
+And this delicious fruit that offers so many varietys of flavors is what put this town on the map!

 Jonathan– A good eating and keeping apple.
 Medium-

 Jersey Mac– Medium sized red apple with yellow/green splashes.
 Flesh is smooth and juicy with a tart flavor.